+11.1.1.
 Only proponents meeting the mandatory criteria will advance to the technical evaluation in which a maximum possible 70 points may be determined.
 Technical evaluators who are members of an Evaluation Committee appointed by UN Women will carry out the technical evaluation applying the evaluation criteria and point ratings as listed below.
 In order to advance beyond Phase I of the detailed evaluation process to Phase II (financial evaluation) a proposal must have achieved a minimum cumulative technical score of 50 points.

-Table for evaluating technical proposal
+Suggested table for evaluating technical proposal

-1 The proposal is compliant with the CFP requirements 15 points 2 The organization's mandate is relevant to the work to be undertaken in the UN Women Terms of Reference (component 1) 20 points 3 The proposal demonstrates a sound understanding of the requirements of the UN Women Terms of Reference and indicates that the organization has the prerequisite capacity to undertake the work successfully (components 2, 3, 4 and 5) 35 points
+1 The proposal is compliant with the CFP requirements 15 points 2 The organization's mandate is relevant to the work to be undertaken in the UN Women Terms of Reference 20 points 3 The proposal demonstrates a sound understanding of the requirements of the UN Women Terms of Reference and indicates that the organization has the prerequisite capacity to undertake the work successfully 35 points TOTAL 70 points